Monday, 27 February 2023

 Jamaica Inn Part II

-Mary is not happy at the inn, and wishes she could take her aunt away but knows that Patience is unable to break free of her husband.
-She meets Jem Merlyn, Joss's younger brother, who is closer to her in age, and he tells her he's a horse thief, but that he's not violent, like his brother.
+Mary is not happy at the inn, and wishes she could take her aunt away.
+But Patience is a weak silly woman and cannot break free of her husband.
+Mary meets Jem Merlyn, Joss's younger brother, who is closer to her in age.
+He tells her he's a horse thief, but that he's not violent, like his brother.
 She is attracted by Jem, but keeps telling herself that she does not want to be tied down by a man...
 She finds that Joss is a smuggler and a wrecker..
 He and his gang lure ships onto the shore and kill the crew and passangers and steal the cargoes.
 Mary becomes increasingly determined to stop him from his murderous career and bring him to justice.
 She is afraid of Patience getting into trouble, however, so she hesitates.
 She meets the Vicar of a nearby parish, a strange but seemingly gentle man who has white hair and light coloured eyes.
 She feels that she could turn to him for help.
 Mary talks a few times to Jem Merlyn but she is not willing to become his mistress.
-She finds that Joss while apparently the man in charge of the smuggling, is a drinker and when he's drunk he tells her how he remembers the women and children he's killed.
+She finds that Joss while he seems to be the man in charge of the smuggling, is a drinker.
+When he's drunk, he tells her how he remembers the women and children he's killed.

 Jamaica Inn by Daphne Du Maurier

 Jamaica Inn is a thriller novel by Du Maurier, set in Cornwall in the early years of the 19th century.
 The heroine, Mary Yellan, comes to the inn to live when her mother who had a farm dies.
 Mary is a strong girl used to farm work and has never taken much interest in young men.
-She would like to have her own farm and run it, with her moter as housekeeper, but her mother dies some years after her father's death, and tells Mary to go to Jamaica Inn, in another wilder part of Cornwall, where her Aunt Patience lives.
+She would like to have her own farm and run it, with her mother as housekeeper, but her mother dies some years after her father's death.
+She advises Mary to go to Jamaica Inn, in another wilder part of Cornwall, where her Aunt Patience lives.
 Patience is a pretty rather silly woman, who married some years earlier and moved away and has rarely seen her sister, Mrs Yellan for years.
-Mrs Yellan however wants her daughter to be safely with relatives who will look after her.
+Mrs Yellan however wants her daughter to be safe with relatives who will look after her.
 So Mary sets out to go to the Inn and finds that it is on a road miles from any settlement.
 The people on the coach tell her that the inn is not frequented by respectable people nowadays.
-She becomes nervous and when she gets to the Inn, it seems far from comfortable.
-Her aunt Patience is not now the pretty lively litlte woman she used to be, but a frightened woman, older than her years.
-Patience tells Mary that she will have to get on with her husband, Joss Merlyn, who is the owner of the inn and that he has a hot temper and expects her to work for him.
+She becomes nervous and when she gets there, it seems shabby and uncomfortable.
+Her aunt Patience is not now the pretty lively little woman she used to be, but a frightened woman, older than her years.
+Patience tells Mary that she will have to get on with her husband, Joss Merlyn, who is the owner of the inn.
+He has a hot temper and expects her to work for him.
 Mary is willing to work but she wonders why Patience is so scared of her husband and why there are no rooms for hire at the business.
 Joss Merlyn proves to be a big gigantic man, rough and savage in his manners, and she can see then why Patience is afraid of him.
 He mocks Mary, and laughs at his wife.. who tries to tell her niece that the inn does have people coming in to drink and that the local squire comes in at times.
 He tells Mary that she will have to obey him, and when he tells her to go to bed and lock herself in, she has to do this.

 Ultimate Prizes, Part V

-Neville returns home, but a little later, he has to go to Stoneyford, Alex's village to attend the funeral.
-Lyle is there, and he finds himself still feeling an attraction to her, though he does not like her and she is snappy with him.
+Neville returns home, but a few days later, he gets the message that Alex has died.
+He has to go to Stoneyford, Alex's village, to take the funerral service.
+Lyle is there, and he finds himself still feeling attracted to her, though he does not like her and she is snappy with him.
 Carrie, Alex's widow, is exhausted, and while she rests, Neville and Lyle find themselves kissing.
-They almost end up in bed, but manage to stop, but the following day Neville is appalled at his own behaviour as a clergyman.
+They almost end up having sex, but manage to stop.
+Next day, Neville is appalled at his own behaviour as a clergyman.
+She and he agree to put the incident behind them.
 He feels desperately ashamed, but when he gets home, he finds Dido is back.
-She tells him that she does care for him and she wants to make the marriage work... so they reach an agreement that she will try to cope with sex.
+She tells him that she does care for him.
+She wants to make the marriage work... so they reach an agreement that she will try to cope with sex.
 Neville knows that she is partly doing this because she does not want to admit to her father that her marriage is a failure.
 He tries to gently introduce her to sex, but she is not that happy and neither is he.
-Soon, she becomes pregnant, and secures a separate bedroom.
-Neville keeps on trying to make the marriage work, and hopes that things will improve when they have children.
-Dido goes into labour, and has a hard time and her doctor tells Neville that the baby cannot be saved.
-She has a son, born dead, and he realises that the marriage will probalby never work out.
-Dido is too neurotic, she has failed at having a child and that will upset her even further and she has not managed to fit into the world of clergy wives.
+Soon, she becomes pregnant, and has an excuse to sleep in a separate bedroom.
+Neville keeps on trying, and hopes that things will improve when they have children.
+She is scared and does not find it easy to get on with the children, who take more and more of a dislike to her.
+Dido goes into labour, and has a hard time.
+Her doctor tells Neville that the baby cannot be saved.
+She has a son, born dead, and he realises that the marriage will probably never work out.
+Dido is too neurotic, she has failed at having a child.
+She will be even more upset, and knows she has not managed to fit into the world of clergy wives.
 His world as a clergyman is in ruins.
 God seems to have abandoned him and Dido.
-He then accidentally meets Jon Darrow, who is head of the local theological college and while he dislikes Darrow, he dimly feels that perhaps help has arrived.
+He then accidentally meets Jon Darrow, who is head of the local theological college.
+He dislikes Darrow, yet he dimly feels that perhaps help has arrived.
 Darrow was a monk, and his order specialised in helping clergy who were in trouble..
 Neville talks to him and to another member of the Fordite monks, Aidan Lucas, and works his way through his family's history.
 His father had died when he was young and Neville knows that there is some kind of mystery about the death.
-In the end, he discovers that his parents' marraige was far from happy, and he himself while claiming to love his mother, found it hard to get on with her.
-He goes to visit an elderly uncle, his mother's brohter Willoughby and finds that Arthur, his father did die in bizarre circumstances, their old servant, Tabitha, accidentally gave him a sleeping drug meant for Neville's mother, and Willoughby had to cover up the near scandal.
+He discovers that his parents' marriage was far from happy.
+He himself, while claiming to love his mother, found it hard to get on with her.
+He goes to visit his elderly uncle, his mother's brother, Willoughby, who took charge of him when he was a boy but was never a kindly father figure.
+Uncle Willoughby tells him that Arthur, his father did die in bizarre circumstances.
+Their old servant, Tabitha, who was illiterate, accidentally gave him a sleeping drug meant for Neville's mother.
+Arthur was a heavy drinker..so the drug combined with alcohol, killed him.
+Willoughby had to cover up the near scandal.
 The trauma affected everyone in the family, including his mother who became a weeping widow and very possessive of Neville.
-This led to an angry row when she was an old lady, which ended in Neville hitting her which he has suppressed because it is so painful.
-He now understands that she felt guilty that she and her husband did not get on well, that she didnt like sex or having children and it caused a rift in her marriage..and as a result she was not a very affectionate mother.
-He ends by telling Jon that he now feels he can only atone for his cruetly to his mother by staying with Dido and making the marriage work, no matter how hard it is.
+This led to an angry row when she was an old lady, which ended in Neville hitting her - a memory which he has suppressed because it is so painful.
+He now understands that she felt guilty that she and her husband did not get on well, that she didn't like sex or having children and it caused a rift in her marriage.
+As a result, she was not a very affectionate mother.
+He ends by telling Jon that he now feels he can only atone for his cruelty to his mother by staying with Dido and making the marriage work, no matter how hard it is.
+Jon sympathises and tells him it WILL be a hard road.
 He talks to Dido, knowing that she is basically an immature woman and will never be a very close companion to him, but hoping that they will achieve some kind of marital happiness.
-Jon tells him that he will have to try very hard, and that trying to stay married to a woman like Dido will be a long lonely road, but he can see that for Neville its the only way he can go forward.
+Jon tells him that trying to stay married to a woman like Dido will be a long lonely road, but he can see that for Neville it is the only way he can go forward.
+Neville grieves over his stillborn son, and arranges a funeral, giving him the name Arthur.
+He goes back to his wife.
+They talk and he tries to understand her better.
+He learns that her father was unfaithful to her mother and kept his wife at home because she was not quite a lady.
+He only liked his daughters insofar as they married well and added to his prestige.
+Jon tells him that he will try and support him, and that he thinks that Neville should give up drinking as he does depend on it rather too much.
+Neville however decides that he will keep on drinking, it will give him a boost when times are hard.
+He tells himself that at least he's been given a way to survive his marriage and go on with his career in the church.

 Ultimate Prizes Part IV

-Neville hastens to the village where Jardine is living in retirement, and finds that Lyle Ashworth, formerly companion to Jardines' wife, is staying with them.
+Neville hastens to Stoneyford, the village where Jardine is living in retirement, and finds that Lyle Ashworth, formerly companion to Jardines' wife, is staying with them.
 He has never much liked Lyle or Charles, thinking him much too academic and cerebral.
 However, he finds that he is attracted to Lyle, in spite of his dislike.
 She tells him that she can't believe that her husband, who is a prisoner of war, is still alive.
-Neville is horrified at how ill Alex is, he can see that he is dying, and he's even more shocked when Alex asks him to look after Charley and Michael, Lyles' two young sons.
-Alex explains that Lyle is his illegitmate daughter, (not true as we discover in other books but a fiction that Alex puts out to explain things to Neville).
-He says he had a fling before he was ordained and kept in touch with Lyle, and he and his wife were very upset when she decided to get married.
+Neville is horrified at how ill Alex is.
+He can see that he is dying, and he's even more shocked when Alex asks him to look after Charley and Michael, Lyle's two young sons.
+Alex explains that Lyle is his illegitimate daughter, (not true as we discover in other books but a fiction that Alex puts out to explain things to Neville).
+He says he had a fling before he was ordained and kept in touch with Lyle.
+This was why he and his wife were very upset when she decided to get married.
 He tells Neville that he is worried about the boys if Charles does not come home from the war.
-Alex says that when Neville agrees to look out for the children, he feels that his last wish has been granted and they will be all right.
+Alex says that when Neville agrees to look out for the children, he feels that his last wish has been granted and he's reassured that they will be all right.
 He further adds however, that he experienced terrible trauma in his own family as a boy.
-His father was a religious maniac, who tried to keep his family in isolation, but when Alex was a young man and starting out his clerical career, Ingrid, Alex's step mother went to keep house for her stepson.. and while she was away, the old man committed incest with his daughter and drove her insane..
+His father was a religious maniac, who tried to keep his family in isolation.
+But when Alex was a young man and starting out in his clerical career, Ingrid, Alex's step mother went to keep house for her stepson.
+While she was away, the old man committed incest with his elder daughter and drove her insane.
 Ingrid went back to him to stop him abusing the other sister.
-Neville can hardly believe this horror story, and wonders if Alex's cancer has affected him mentally... but he realises eventually that his friend is telling the truth.
+Neville can hardly believe this horror story, and wonders if Alex's cancer has affected him mentally... but he realises that his friend is telling the truth.
+It frightens him to be reminded of what terrible evil there is in life.
 He has to go back home, but Lyle tells him that Alex can't live much longer and that he wants Neville to conduct his funeral.
 He agrees.... but is shaken by the revelations of how awful Jardine's life has been and how it does not chime with his own theology.

 Ultimate Prizes Part III

 Neville arranges the funeral, and has his brother and sister to stay, and tries very hard to stay in control of his emotions.
-His siblings, Emily and Willy, have not become brilliant successes as he has.
-Emily is clever but plain and has married a middle class man and lives in London.
+His siblings, Emily and Willy, have not become such brilliant successes as he has.
+Emily is clever but plain and has married a middle class man, a salesman, and lives in London.
+But she is glad to have escaped being a spinster daughter.
 Willy teaches at a small public school, near London and is not ambitious.
 Neville tells them he does not want to talk about their parents, who are both dead.
 He feels desperate and believes that only Dido can understand his feelings so he writes to her.
-He is now determined to marry her, but she takes fright, because she enjoyed the game of flirting iwh a married clergyman but she does not want to marry a widowed man with a moderate income and several children.
+He is now determined to marry her, but she takes fright, because she enjoyed the game of flirting with a married clergyman.
+However, she does not want to marry a widowed man with a moderate income and several children.
 Neville tells her he loves her and is determined to get her to marry him.
-He devotes himslef to his work but tries to persuade Dido to agree to a marriage.
-Her father, a bullying Scottish millionaire, tells him that Dido wont be a suitable wife, and that he wont give her a large dowry.
+He devotes himself to his work but tries to persuade Dido to agree to a marriage.
+Her father, a bullying Scottish millionaire, tells him that Dido won't be a suitable wife, and that he won't give her a large dowry.
 Neville retorts that he is marrying for love.
-He continues to pursue her, but his brother and sister disapprove and he has a big row with Alex Jardine, who tells him bluntly that he should not marry her.
-They become alienated.
-Neville remains determined to marry Dido, and she meets his younger children but they dont take to her.
-However at the end of the War she finally gives in and they become engaged.
-Her father who has been waiting for ages for his youngest daughter to get married, gives them a flashy wedding but Neville is uneasily aware that he will have money problems keeping an expensive wife and more children.
+He continues to pursue her, but his brother and sister disapprove.
+Alex Jardine tells him bluntly that he should not marry her.
+Alex, who was his friend and patron, is hurt and angry - they become alienated.
+Neville remains determined to marry Dido, and she meets his younger children but they don't take to her.
+However at the end of the War, she gives in and they become engaged.
+Her father who has been waiting for ages for his youngest daughter to get married, gives them a flashy wedding.
+Neville is uneasily aware that he will have money problems, keeping an expensive wife and more children.
 As soon as the wedding is over, disillusionment sets in.
-They go to Scotland for a honeymoon and Dido immediately reveals her neuroses which includes a fear of sex and she's unable to consummate the marriage.
-After a couple of days, she leaves him to go and stay with her sister Muriel, and tells him that she feels the marriage is hopeless and cannot be saved.
-Neville is horrified, as a clergyman a divorce would wreck his career and an annulment would not be much better.
-He goes back to Starbridge, and tries to get in contact with Dido.. but then gets a call from Alex Jardine to say that he, Alex, is dying.....
+They go to Scotland for a honeymoon and Dido reveals her neuroses, which includes a fear of sex.
+She's unable to consummate the marriage.
+After a couple of days, she leaves him to go and stay with her sister Muriel, and tells him that she feels the marriage cannot be saved.
+Neville is horrified.
+As a clergyman a divorce would wreck his career.
+An annulment would not be much better.
+He goes back to Starbridge, and tries to get in contact with Dido.
+He then gets a call from Alex Jardine to say that he, Alex, is dying.....